-Once upon a time, in 1431, there was a defiant, nineteen-year-old Frenchwoman and mystic named Jehanne d’Arc who was burned at the stake.
-She has been revered as a martyr for freedom ever since…
+Once upon an apocryphal time, there was a defiant, nineteen-year-old Frenchwoman and mystic named Jehanne d’Arc who was burned at the stake in 1431.
+Joan of Arc has been revered as a martyr for freedom ever since…

 Malka (or Mala) Zimetbaum is the Holocaust heroine who’ is honoured in Wanda Jakubowska’s 1947 remarkably realistic film “The Last Stage” in which Mala’s story serves as the basis for the central character Marta Weiss’s defiance.
 In the final scene, the hangman slips her a knife with which she slits her wrists and shouts to the watching crowd: “Don’t be afraid!
 They can’t hurt us.
 Hold on.
 The Red Army is near.”
 The furious camp commander approaches.
 She says: “You will soon be so small.”
 Then she slaps him and says, “You will not hang me.”
 At that moment, Allied planes appear in the sky and the Germans flee.
 “Don’t let Auschwitz rise again” are her last words, as she dies in the arms of another prisoner.

 Recaptured by the Nazis, Zimetbaum was about to be hanged on a raised platform in the women’s camp, in front of all the assembled female prisoners, when she struck one of her SS guards (named Rutter) in the face.
-Mala had shocked her Nazi captors, and horrified the camp onlookers, by slashing her wrists, or wrist, with a previously concealed razor blade.
-Martin Gilbert saw fit to reprint witness Lena Berg’s extensive version of this story — in which Mala punches a Nazi who tries to stop her self-mutilation and screams, “Get away from me, you dirty dog!” — in The Holocaust: A History of the Jews of Europe During the Second World War and Herman Langbein confirms “with bleeding hands she slapped the face of an SS man” in his invalulable People of Auschwitz.
+Mala then shocked her Nazi captors and horrified the camp onlookers by purportedly slashing her wrists, or wrist, with a previously concealed razor blade.
+In The Holocaust: A History of the Jews of Europe During the Second World War, Martin Gilbert saw fit to reprint witness Lena Berg’s extensive version of this story in which Mala punches a Nazi who tries to stop her self-mutilation.
+In this account, she screams, “Get away from me, you dirty dog!”
+In his invaluable People of Auschwitz, Herman Langbein confirms this incident, adding, “with bleeding hands she slapped the face of an SS man.”

 “No one knew how Mala got the razor blade; it was said that some charitable soul had slipped it to her earlier, when she was being questioned.
 Now she suddenly produced it and, before everyone, quickly slashed both wrists, severing the veins.
 An SS man rang up to seize the razor blade and she punched him the face, screaming ‘Get away from me, you dirty [unknown]!’
 The Oberkapo strode up to her and said, ‘You stupid Jewish whore, you thought you ‘d outsmart us, did you, that you could escape?
 You swine, is that how you show gratitude for our kindness?’